ineffableSkillz/Trading-Card-Game-SE-Development-Challenge/README.md

 - Player object transferred successfully
 - Info is written to a file and re-opened.
 - Spent an hour trying to solve a problem due to a missing 'return'.
 If time, will try without writing to file

+### Hour 8:52 - Managing Individual Connections
+New Threads:
+- CommunicationThread
+- CheckVoide ConnectionThread

+New Data Structure:
+- ArrayList<Player> onlinePlayers

+New network and thread variables in Player